How US election outcome could affect the Western Balkans – DW – 09/30/2024

 Trump has shown in the past that he has no qualms about dropping allies if it suits his agenda.

-Before Grenell's Serbia-Kosovo swap land deal collapsed, Trump had threatened Kosovo PM Albin Kurti on a number of occasions that he would withdraw US troops from Kosovo.
+Before Grenell's Serbia-Kosovo swap land deal collapsed, Trump had threatened Kosovo Prime Minister Kurti on a number of occasions that he would withdraw US troops from Kosovo.
 The presence of these troops is seen as a life insurance policy for Kosovo, whose independence Serbia does not recognize.

 Whether NATO's KFOR troops could guarantee Kosovo's security without the Americans is at the very least questionable.